Bovine vs. Marine Collagen: Which is better?

 Bovine or marine collagen?
 It can seem so confusing, with misinformation bubbling up from every corner of the internet, so please allow us a minute or two to clarify the situation.
 For nearly 20 years Puraz has focused on bovine collagen, but this was not an easy or random decision for us.
-We did a LOT of research into which type of collagen gets the job done and here are some of the main reasons why we think bovine is a clear winner.
+We did a LOT of research into which type of collagen gets the job done and here are some of the main reasons why we think bovine collagen is a clear winner over marine collagen.

 1. The collagen composition is more similar to human skin.